wadpac/GGIR/docs/articles/chapter14_BehaviouralFragmentation.md

 - In part 5 fragmentation is quantified per waking hours of the day and reported per day and as recording average of the daily estimates.
-- In part 6 fragmentation is quantified based on all data in the recording within the window as specifed by parameter `part6Window`.
+- In part 6 fragmentation is quantified based on all data in the recording within the window as specified by parameter `part6Window`.

 Calculation per day allows us to explore and possibly account for behavioural differences between days of the week.
 However, a day level